verdie-g/modern-caching/README.md

   DDOSing it.
 - **Instrumentation**.
 Metrics are exposed through [EventCounters](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/event-counters).
+  Errors from user-code are logged if a logger is specified.

 ## Example

 This example caches a mapping of "external id" to "internal id".
 The first layer is implemented with an in-memory cache, the second one is a memcache where we specify how to create the key and how to serialize the value using the interface `IKeyValueSerializer`.
-Behind these two layers stands the `IDataSource` which is usually a relational database but it's up to the implementation.
+Behind these two layers stands the `IDataSource`, here it's an SQL Server.

 ```csharp
 var cache = await new ReadOnlyCacheBuilder<int, int?>("external_to_internal_id_cache", new ExternalToInternalIdDataSource())